 Daniella Bassi

-Daniella Bassi is senior editor at the Mises Institute.
-She oversees the editing of Mises Institute books, the Quarterly Journal of Austrian Economics, the Journal of Libertarian Studies, and The Misesian magazine.
+Daniella Bassi oversees the editing and production of Mises Institute books, the Quarterly Journal of Austrian Economics, the Journal of Libertarian Studies, and The Misesian magazine.
 She holds master’s degrees in early American history from the College of William and Mary and the University of Vermont, and she earned an undergraduate degree in English from Amherst College.
 She is a Rothbardian, and her writings interpret Canadian and American indigenous history from that perspective.